 - Neosporin – Make sure it does not have “pain relief” ingredients.
 For treating minor cuts and wounds.

 - Nail Clippers – These are to have on hand to regularly trim your rabbit’s nails.
-Regular human nail clippers work fine for this.
+Regular human nail clippers work fine for this but you can buy pet nail clippers as well.

 - Styptic Powder (Buy on Amazon) – If you accidentally clip your rabbit’s nails too close, they will bleed (same if they get their nail caught and rip it off).
 Dip the nail in styptic powder to stop the bleeding.
 In pinch, you can use cornflower.
 Do not use for other wounds, just nails.